6 Steps to Starting a Fintech Company (+Real Examples)

 Approach | Description |

+Innovation and Imitation | Even the most prominent brand you know copies and integrates other apps as its solution.
 For example, there’s a very different operational replica between Google Home and Amazon’s Echo.
 There is really no unique way to generate product ideas.
 However, the ability to copy and tinker is one proven way to create a start-up.
 Think of it that way.
-There are many similar mobile banking apps in FinTech.
+There are many similar apps when it comes to mobile banking app development in FinTech.
 But the target audience, monetization, and ways of user acquisition may differ. |

+The Solution Conundrum | A more prominent way to come to the stage when you can say I have an app idea is by finding solutions to well-known problems.
+This approach is based on the ability to identify the unmet needs of the target audience.
 The most prominent example is Uber, which has created a compelling and fast-growing ride-sharing model.
 Providing value to both audiences: passengers and drivers is key.
 However, finding a solution is only half the battle.
 Have you ever heard of a startup called RideCharge?
 Probably not.
 This company existed way before Uber, and it carried out precisely the same function as Uber.
 But what made Uber a success and RideCharge the opposite?
 It’s marketing.
 And this is important to understand.
 A new solution often requires new approaches to promotion.
 The product has to find its market, and the target audience has to understand the product and find value in it. |

+Improve existing solution | Check out this example to understand how to make a more valuable product from another.
 Kickstarter and Indiegogo are two FinTech startups that offer the same service – crowdfunding.
 It’s easy to believe that Kickstarter joined the market first.
 However, Indiegogo launched first, then Kickstarter picked up the idea and “made it better.”
 The “better” in this case may be under the hood: the marketing approach, the business model, or the unit economy metrics.
 But the fact is that Kickstarter is a more popular platform than Indiegogo. |

 Now that you know the importance of a product value and how to create it, let’s dive right into the steps to starting a FinTech Startup.